WhiskeyRomeoTango/leetcode/dynamic-programming/readme.md

 Why would this take so long?
 The problem is that we are literally trying every single step to try to generate a path to the finish point, and once we reach it, we would backtrack all the way back to the starting point, and then take the other direction and do it all over again.
 Similar to the recursive, non-DP fibonacci algorithm, at each function call, we generate a binary tree to either go right or go down.
 The key is that throughout this process we will revist the same position we've been before, and **run the same calculation repeatedly**.
 This results in a time complexity of O(2^n) which is very very bad.

-Therefore, we can try to use DP for this problem, identifying the sub-problems we can solve and storing their solutions for later reuse.
+Therefore, we know we can use DP for this problem to enhance efficiency.
+Now we can start actually solving it.

 ### Step 1: Identify the Variables and Visualize Examples:

-I'm not going to use the diagram above as example.
-Instead we'll just try a simpler one of a 3x3 maze below.
+I'm not going to use the diagram above as an example.
+Instead we'll just try a simpler one of a 3x2 maze below.

 ```
 ---------